mbrancato/homelab/README.md

 **Network Attached Storage**

-- Supermicro SC826 2U chassis with SAS-826A backplane
+- Supermicro 2U server
   - FreeNAS 11.1
+  - SC826 2U chassis
+  - X8DTN+ motherboard
+  - SAS-826A backplane
+  - 2x 800 W power supplies
   - 2x Intel Xeon L5620 CPUs (8 cores @ 2.13GHz)
   - 24GB of memory
   - 32GB M.2 SATA SSD (boot drive)
-  - SAS-826A backplane
   - 2x Seagate ST6000NM0034 6TB 7200 RPM SAS drives in ZFS mirror

 This system is my home NAS and previously hosted all VM images and an SMB file share used to store photos and documents.
 It is still used for SMB but will be transitioned away at some point.

+**UPS**

+- CyberPower OR2200PFCRT2U
+  - 2000 VA
+  - 1540 W
+  - Active power factor correction
+  - 2× NEMA 5-20R
+  - 6× NEMA 5-15R

 ## Network